isontheline/pro.webssh.net/src/docs/documentation/help/networking/port_forwarding.md

     * LPF will forward a local port on your iDevice to a remote IP and port through your SSH server
     * DPF will forward all connections *INSIDE* WebSSH (SSH, SFTP) to a dynamic remote IP and port through your SSH server (aka bastion)

-!!! bug "Dynamic Port Forwarding"
-    I'm aware that 14.6 no longer supports Dynamic Port Forwarding (eg. bastion use) but this is a bug :bug:, don't blame me :angel:

-    You can preview 14.7 - Tractor :tractor: which contains a fix by becoming an [External Tester](/becoming-external-tester).
-Good luck.

 ## Local Port Forwarding
 ### How to use it?
 1. Add a new tunnel by choossing **Tunnel** tab and by pessing the **+** button